araspitzu/eclair-plugin-dynamicfees/README.md

 | eclair.dynamicfees.saturated.multiplier 	| 3         	| when in saturated state the fees will be `fee-proportional-millionths * 3`     	|
 | eclair.dynamicfees.whitelist            	| ["0x1x2"] 	| if non empty only the channels in this list will be affected by the plugin     	|
 | eclair.dynamicfees.blacklist            	| ["0x1x2"] 	| if non empty only the channels NOT in this list will be affected by the plugin 	|

-The above configuration values are an example (note there are no default values) and would cause the plugin to behave as follow:

-1) for each relayed payment retrieve the data for the channels involved (in/out)
-2) for each channel involved, if the channel is not blacklisted OR if the whitelist is non-empty and the channel is whitelisted
-3) compute the balance status
-4)
-   - if the balance is below the depleted threshold compute the new fee according to depleted multiplier
-   - if the balance is above the saturated threshold compute the new fee according to saturated multiplier
-   - if the balance is above depleted and below saturated threshold use multiplier 1x
-5) create a candidate channel_update
-6)
-   - if the previous channel_update contains the same fees as the candidate **do not** broadcast it
-   - if the previous channel_update contains different fees from the candidate **then broadcast it**